BennyStrobes/TGFM/README.md

 ## Create TGFM environment
 The TGFM environment can be installed using the following two approaches:

-## Create TGFM environment
-The TGFM environment can be installed using the following two approaches:

-## Create TGFM environment
-The TGFM environment can be installed using the following two approaches:

 ### TGFM environment with PIP

 TGFM was run for the manuscript using the following python packages installed via PIP: